by Arizona real estate attorney Richard Keyt

 Form an Entity to Own U.S. Investment Real Estate to Protect the Owners from Liabilities arising from the Property

 In the United States smart people do not own investment real estate in their own names because if anything goes wrong on the property and somebody is killed or injured and there is a lawsuit judgment that exceeds the amount of insurance coverage, all of the owner’s life savings could be lost.
 See my articles called “How LLCs Protect Your Life Savings” and “Asset Protection Rules for Real Estate Investment.”
 For asset protection, owners of U.S. real estate should put the property into an entity that protects the owners from liability.
-The best entity to own real estate in Arizona and most other states is the limited liability company (LLC) for everybody except Canadians who should use a limited liability partnership (LLP) or a limited liability limited partnership (LLLP).”
+The best entity to own real estate in Arizona and most other states is the limited liability company (LLC) for everybody except Canadians who should use a limited partnership (LP).

-The general rule of Arizona law is that the owners of an Arizona LLC, LLP and LLLP are not liable for the debts and obligations of the entity.
+The general rule of Arizona law is that the owners of an Arizona LLC and the limited partners of an Arizona limited partnership are not liable for the debts and obligations of the entity.
 For maximum asset protection, you should always own U.S. investment real estate in an entity that protects the owners from liability.
 If something bad happens on the property, the defendant in the lawsuit will be the entity that owns the property.

 Insurance is the first line of defense and real estate owners should always buy the types of insurance that is appropriate for the type of real estate and get as much coverage as they can afford.
-The second line of defense is the LLC, the LLP or the LLLP.
+The second line of defense is the LLC or LP.

 Summary of Steps to Purchase U.S. Real Estate

-The following is a summary of what a nonresident alien must do to purchase U.S. real estate through an LLC, LLP or LLLP:
+The following is a summary of what a nonresident alien must do to purchase U.S. real estate through an LLC or LP:

 1. Find the desired real property.

-2. Form an Arizona LLC (an LP, LLP or an LLLP for Canadians) to be the buyer on the proposed purchase contract.
+2. Form an Arizona LLC (an LP for Canadians) to be the buyer on the proposed purchase contract.
 To hire Arizona LLC attorney Richard Keyt to form an Arizona LLC, go to “How to Hire Richard Keyt to Form an Arizona LLC.”
-To hire Richard Keyt to form an Arizona LLP complete our online LLP Formation Agreement.
 One way to incur potential liability is to be the buyer on a purchase contract.
-Rather than you being the buyer and incurring the risk of being sued for breach of contract, let your LLC, LP, LLP or LLLP be the buyer so it is the defendant in the breach of contract lawsuit, not you.
-If you are the buyer on the contract, be sure to include a clause in the purchase contract that gives you the right to assign the buyer’s rights to an LLC, LP, LLP or LLLP that you form.
+Rather than you being the buyer and incurring the risk of being sued for breach of contract, let your LLC or LP be the buyer so it is the defendant in the breach of contract lawsuit, not you.
+If you are the buyer on the contract, be sure to include a clause in the purchase contract that gives you the right to assign the buyer’s rights to an LLC or LP that you form.

-3. Obtain a federal employer identification number (EIN) for the LLC, LLP or LLLP.
+3. Obtain a federal employer identification number (EIN) for the LLC or LP.
 The entity will need the EIN to open a bank account in the U.S.

 4. Submit an offer to purchase in the form of a contract.
 As real estate attorneys, we recommend that the contract be reviewed by a real estate attorney licensed to practice law in the state where the real property is located.
-If you need an Arizona real estate attorney to prepare or review contracts to buy, sell or lease any type of Arizona real estate, contact KEYTLaw real estate attorney Jeana Morrissey at 602-906-4953, ext.
-4 or send her an email at email@example.com.
-To learn more about Arizona real estate law, see Jeana’s website called “Arizona Real Estate Law.”
+If you need an Arizona real estate attorney to prepare or review contracts to buy, sell or lease any type of Arizona real estate, contact Arizona real estate attorney Richard Keyt at 480-664-7478 or send him an email at email@example.com.
+To learn more about Arizona real estate law, see Richard’s website called “Arizona Real Estate Law.”